petar-m/EventBrokerSlim/package-readme.md

 - in-memory, in-process
 - publishing is *Fire and Forget* style
 - events don't have to implement specific interface
-- event handlers are runned on a `ThreadPool` threads
+- event handlers are executed on a `ThreadPool` threads
 - the number of concurrent handlers running can be limited
 - built-in retry option
 - tightly integrated with Microsoft.Extensions.DependencyInjection
-- each handler is resolved and runned in a new DI container scopee
+- each handler is resolved and executed in a new DI container scope
+- **NEW** event handlers can be delegates

 # How does it work

-Define an event handler by implementing `IEventHadler<TEvent>` interface:
+Implement an event handler by implementing `IEventHandler<TEvent>` interface:

 ```csharp
 public record SomeEvent(string Message);